 We offer a Behind The Scenes tour which gives guests the opportunity to learn more about our animals and daily processes.
 There are contrasting floor & walls, with tiled flooring and plenty of tactile features.
 The area is fairly small however with the narrowest point being 0.7m wide.

-We have 2 sets of toilets on site.
-Our main toilets are situated upstairs in the main attraction, just after the ocean tunnel but before the Jurassic Seas area.
+We have 2 sets of toilets onsite.
+The first set of toilets are situated when you first arrive upstairs on our landing, these toilets are unisex, with the facilities of baby change and an accessible toilet.
+Our main toilets are located inside the attraction, just after the ocean tunnel but before the Four Corners area.
 There is also a shortcut to the toilets from the Stingray adventure area if required.
 The entry door to the toilets is 0.84m wide and lighting in all toilet areas is good with ALCO safety flooring on a smooth level surface.
 The door width to the accessible toilet is 0.87m wide, with a latch lock system on the inside.
 When facing the WC there is a folding support rail to the left which can be easily lowered in order to assist with space to position a wheelchair and a red pull cord to the right of the toilet to be activated in case of an emergency.
 The toilet itself is 0.43m high, the hand dryer is 1.1m high and the sink is 0.77m high with push button taps.
 The toilet cubicle is 1.52m x 1.74.
 Baby changing facilities are located in the male and female toilets.

 We have qualified first aid staff on site at all times.
 You should contact any member of our team if you require any first aid assistance.

 We have completed in-house training to assist our staff in aiding disabled visitors to the best of their ability and in the future will have completed the Disabled Go training.